 But she did feel the tug at the tail of her shirt.
-Startled, she looked around and found herself staring at a miniature version of Yori.
+Startled, she looked around and found herself staring at a young girl.

-The girl was maybe four or five years old with an olive complexion and jet-black hair.
-Kim blinked and immediately realized that although the little girl closely resembled Yori, there were also very distinct features about her that dispelled the illusion that Kim was looking at a younger version of the ninja who had killed her.
+The child was maybe four or five years old with an olive complexion and jet-black hair.
+Kim blinked and immediately realized that although the she closely resembled Yori, there were also very distinct features about her that dispelled the illusion that Kim was looking at a younger version of the ninja who had killed her.

-For one thing, the little girl had ears that were slightly larger than one would expect on a girl of her age.
+For one thing, the little girl had ears that were slightly larger than one would expect on someone her age.
 Second, under each eye, there was a light sprinkling of russet freckles.
 Finally, Kim noticed that her almond shaped eyes had pupils of pure cocoa.
 There was no mistaking whose eyes they were.

 Then the girl spoke.
 Although Kim wasn't initially sure whether the language she was hearing was English or Japanese, she understood it as if it was English.

 When Kim didn't answer, the girl tried another question.